PennyLaneAI/catalyst/paper/paper.md

 {https://docs.pennylane.ai/projects/catalyst}.

-Quantum software is driving many new results and ideas in quantum computing research, and the PennyLane framework has already been used in a number of scientific publications [citation needed] and educational materials[citation needed].
+Quantum software is driving many new results and ideas in quantum computing research, and the PennyLane framework has already been used in a number of scientific publications [@delgado2021variational; @wierichs2021general] and educational materials [@demos].
 By enabling researchers to scale up their ideas and algorithms, and execute on both near-term and future quantum hardware, the software presented here will help drive future research in quantum computing.